stanfordnlp/dspy/docs/docs/building-blocks/8-typed_predictors.md

 prediction = predictor(input=doc_query_pair)
 ```

-Now that we have the prediction, we can see the output and it's type.
+Let's see the output and its type.

 ```python
 answer = prediction['answer']